vansoncc/EC500-Modular-design-2.4/README.md

 ### Input:
 * Emergency: when the data is analyzed to be vital
-* Signal loss alert: when sensor is lost attached
+* Signal loss alert: when sensor is lost attached, parameter: Singal_Loss
-* Shock alert: when patient is in shock
+* Shock alert: when patient is in shock, parameter: Shock_Alert
-* Oxygen supplement alert: patient does not enough oxygen, needs to increase amount of oxygen
+* Oxygen supplement alert: patient does not enough oxygen, needs to increase amount of oxygen, parameter: Oxygen_Supply

 Condition: Normal
-* Fever sign: light is still on
+* Fever sign: light is still on, parameter: Fever
-* Hypotension and hypertension sign: light is still on
+* Hypotension and hypertension sign: light is still on, parameter: Hypotension, Hypertension

 Condition: AI - based module -- prediction alert